OLSEN gallery was established in 1993 and exhibits a broad spectrum of Australian and international art, in the gallery, online, and at art fairs.

 Tim Olsen is a well-regarded figure in the Australian art world and a successful gallery owner.
 The son of renowned artist John Olsen, A.O.
 O.B.E., Tim grew up immersed in the world of modern and contemporary art.

-In 1993, he opened his own gallery, which has grown to become one of Sydney’s leading art spaces.
-Over the years, he has played an active role in supporting both established and emerging Australian artists, many of whom are now prominent figures in the national art scene.
-In 2017, he expanded his efforts internationally by opening OlsenGruin in New York, helping introduce Australian artists to a global audience.
+In 1993, he opened his own gallery, which has since grown into one of Sydney’s leading art spaces.
+Over the decades, he has played an active role in supporting both established and emerging Australian artists, many of whom are now prominent figures in the national art scene.
+In 2017, he extended this commitment internationally with the opening of OlsenGruin in New York, helping to introduce Australian artists to a global audience.

-Tim continues to represent a number of significant Australian artists and estates, including those of John Olsen, Fred Williams, James Gleeson, and William Delafield-Cook.
+Tim continues to represent a number of significant and seminal Australian artists and estates, including John Olsen, Fred Williams, James Gleeson, and William Delafield-Cook.

-His support extends to public collections, where he has donated important works, including Cherry Hood’s Archibald-winning portrait of Simon Tedeschi to the National Portrait Gallery, and John Olsen’s Self Portrait as Janus to the Art Gallery of NSW.
+Tim’s commitment to public collections is reflected in his donation of important works, including works on paper and sculpture.
+Notable gifts include Cherry Hood’s Archibald Prize–winning portrait of Simon Tedeschi to the National Portrait Gallery, and John Olsen’s Self Portrait as Janus to the Art Gallery of New South Wales.

-In 2020, he published his memoir Son of the Brush, which explores his personal and professional journey during a formative time in Australian art history.
-His continued involvement in the arts—through leadership, advocacy, and philanthropy—reflects a lifelong commitment to the cultural life of Australia.
+In 2020, he published the bestselling memoir Son of the Brush, which chronicles his personal and professional journey during a formative period in Australian art history.
+His ongoing involvement in the arts—through leadership, advocacy, and philanthropy—demonstrates a lifelong commitment to Australia’s cultural life.

 0